Skip to Main Content

 Campus Hours

-Please refer to the Campus Hours page, which provides an updated listing of campus-wide hours for all departments and programs on campus.
+Please refer to the Campus Hours page, which lists campus-wide hours for all departments and programs.

 Virtual Tour & Campus Map

-We have a Virtual Tour site where you can explore the college's buildings and familiarize yourself with where your classes and CSM's student support programs are located.
-You can also refer to the campus map.
+We have a Virtual Tour site where you can explore the college's buildings and familiarize yourself with the locations of your classes and CSM's student support programs.
+You can also refer to the campus map, which includes the locations of our Lactation Rooms and All-Gender Restrooms.

-Students can park in any designated student parking lot for free and without a permit.
-Students will be ticketed for parking in staff parking lots, designated handicap parking spaces without a tag, and designated red zones.
-Please view the campus map to see where the student parking lots are located.
+Students can park for free and without a permit in any designated student parking lot.
+However, they will receive a parking citation for parking in staff parking lots, designated accessible parking spaces without a tag, and designated red zones.
+Please refer to the campus map to locate the student parking lots.

 View Open Classes

 All college electronic communications will come to your my.smccd.edu email address.
-Log into your WebSMART student account to find your email address and password.
-You may forward your my.smccd.edu emails to a personal email account if you wish.
+Log in to your WebSMART student account to find your email address and password.
+If you wish, you may forward your my.smccd.edu emails to a personal email account.
 For more information about email forwarding, see the Email Forwarding tutorial.

 If You Miss the First Class, Contact Your Instructor Immediately